Ajit Agarkar: Personal life

-Agarkar was born on 4 December 1976 in Mumbai, to Meena and Balachandra Agarkar.
+Agarkar was born on 4 December 1977 in Mumbai, to Meena and Balachandra Agarkar.
 He has one sister, Manik Agarkar.
 Agarkar started out as a batsman since his childhood before he was entrusted to cricket coach Ramakant Achrekar by his father.
 On Achrekar's insistence, Agarkar shifted his school from IES to Shardashram Vidyamandir for the sixth grade.
 He developed as a batsman who could bowl a bit during this time while practicing at the Shivaji Park.
 He went on to perform consistently as a batsman scoring heavily in the inter-school Giles Shield tournament for the Under-16s making a triple century when he was 15.
 He carried the form into the Harris Shield under-19 tournament scoring consistently "showing signs of being another Tendulkar in the making."
 It was during this time that he began shifting focus to his bowling after it was "pointed out to [him] that it would be hard to make it into the Mumbai team as a pure batsman, and that he stood a better chance as an all-rounder".
 As a child, Agarkar idolized pacers Kapil Dev, Michael Holding and Ian Botham; later also taking a liking to Allan Donald.

 Agarkar is an alumnus of Ruparel College in Matunga.
-He married Fatima Ghadially and has a son named Raj with her.
+He married Fatema Moize Ghadially and has a son named Raj with her.
 He resides in Narayan Pujari Nagar on the Worli Seaface in South Mumbai in Maharashtra.